Telecom / ISP Customer Operations

 1. Shared mailbox ingestion:

-• Email hits a monitored shared mailbox.
+• Email hits a monitored shared mailbox or service inbox.

 • Message body, sender details, subject, attachments metadata, and timestamps are normalized.